 - 70-200 mm f/2.8.

 These f/stop numbers indicate the widest possible aperture setting for that lens.
 The lower the number, the wider the aperture setting, the more light can enter the lens.

 Some zoom lenses include two f/stop numbers.
 This is because the numbers are a division of the lens focal length and the size of the aperture opening.
 When you change the focal length by zooming and the aperture setting remains the same, the fraction is altered.

-Don’t worry if you can’t make sense if this.
-The most important thing to remember is the lower the f/stop number the more light enter the lens.
-The higher the number, less light will enter the lens.
+Don’t worry if you can’t make sense of this.
+The most important thing to remember is the lower the f/stop number the more light enters the lens.
+The higher the number, the less light will enter the lens.

 The size of the aperture opening also affects the look of your photos.
 Using a wide aperture setting, less of your photo will be in focus.
 With a narrow setting, a high f/stop number, more of your composition will be in focus.
 Many photographers like to use a wide aperture setting to get a nice blurred background.

 This is another whole aspect of using your aperture setting.
-In this article I’ll stay focused on how aperture settings affect the exposure.
+In this article, I’ll stay focused on how aperture settings affect exposure.

 Setting the Shutter Speed

 Inside your camera is a shutter.
 It’s behind the lens and in front of the sensor.
 This opens and closes when you take a photo, allowing light to reach the sensor.

 The length of time the shutter is open for is measured by the shutter speed.
 The slower the speed, the greater amount of light that can reach the sensor.
 The faster the speed, the less light affects the sensor.